 Types of Shower Door Glass

-Low-iron glass is just the thing for those who dislike that greenish-blue tint common for clear glass.
+Low-iron.
+This type is just the thing for those who dislike that greenish-blue tint common for clear glass.
 The amount of iron in it is reduced to a minimum.
-Thanks to that, this type of glass is colorless.
+Thanks to that, this type of is colorless.

 You can learn more about the properties of low-iron glass on Wikipedia.

 Frosted.
 This type can offer some measure of privacy.
 Its texture blurs the image, yet remains translucent.
 Such an effect is possible due to a special technology.
 Frosted glass is produced by sandblasting or acid etching the glass surface.

 Wikipedia can offer some more information about the manufacturing and applications of frosted glass, if you’re interested.